Post study work visa advice

 - The graduate immigration route will require a new application.
 It will include the payment of a visa fee and the Immigration Health Surcharge.
 The exact fee will be set out in due course.

-More information is available from the Home Office factsheet released on 14 October 2019.
+More information is available from the Home Office factsheet, updated July 2020.
 However, please note that any information provided so far by the Home Office on the Graduate route can be subject to change.
 More detailed guidance to applicants and students will be available once the Immigration Rules are published.

 Sheffield Hallam University has a track record of immigration compliance and will be able to sponsor international students under this visa category once it becomes available.